Walton Goggins

 Source:

-Later, the actor began appearing in large-scale projects, such as the new "Tomb Raider" with Alicia Vikander in the lead role, where he played Mathias Vogel, "Maze Runner: The Death Cure" (Lawrence), and "Ant-Man and the Wasp" (Sonny Burch).
+Goggins then moved into bigger blockbuster territory, appearing in the "Tomb Raider" reboot with Alicia Vikander as villain Mathias Vogel, "Maze Runner: The Death Cure" as Lawrence, and "Ant-Man and the Wasp" as Sonny Burch.

 Many remember Goggins from the family comedy series "The Unicorn," where he played the main role of a widower trying to rebuild his personal life.
 The actor did not hide that this was a personal project for him, seeing himself in his character.

-Walton Goggins landed leading roles in the 2024 films.
-One of them, "The Uninvited," saw him transform into Sammy, a Hollywood agent and husband of Rose (the central character).
+Goggins scored major leading roles in 2024.
+In "The Uninvited," he plays Sammy, a Hollywood agent married to the film's lead character, Rose.
 The other was the series "Fallout," based on the video game series of the same name, set in a post-apocalyptic America after a nuclear war.
 In this project, Walton Goggins played a Ghoul, a radiation-scarred immortal witness of the nuclear explosion, previously named Cooper Howard.

-Interestingly, the actor never played the game itself.
-Goggins mentioned that he and the producer concluded it was better not to.
-This approach allowed him to trust the script and remain free from gamer impressions of his character.
-Otherwise, he relied on the guidance of other cast members who knew the "source material" well.
+Surprisingly, Goggins never actually played the game.
+He and the producers decided it was better that way, allowing him to trust the script completely and avoid any preconceived notions about his character from the gaming world.
+Instead, he relied on the guidance of other cast members who knew the source material well.

 Personal Life of Walton Goggins